Google Cardboard VR with BIM

 Virtual Reality Architectural Walkthrough

-Normal architectural walkthroughs take a long time to make and have a fixed route.
+Normal architectural walkthroughs take a long time to make and have a fixed route so they can be a bit restrictive.
 VR for architecture changes all this.
-A VR architectural walkthrough is quick to make from a BIM file, and is easy to use.
+Now our clients can go where they want to go in the model rather than following a set path.
+Best of all a VR architectural walkthrough is quick to make from a BIM file, and is easy to use.

 VR and BIM Software